Category Archives: New York

 On the other hand, an unusually large lot, with a perfect view and close to where you want to live, might be worth half as much as the house, or even more, if you can manage the financing.

-The cost of the lot in Johnson City, New York is the cost of everything necessary to pay for before the building of the house can start.
+The cost of the lot in Madison, New York is the cost of everything necessary to pay for before the building of the house can start.
 This is mentioned because, although one lot may seem less expensive than some other lot, when the leveling is considered and the utilities that may be in and paid for in one place may have to be added in another place, the price picture may change.
 Consider all the cost.

 The Soil and Land Structure